pminina01/readthedocs/How-to-use-structured-logging.md

-## Extracting parameters
+## Capture parameters

-The parameters will be serialized to the message (see formatting) and call be retrieved as object with
+The parameters will be serialized to the message (see formatting) and could be retrieved as object with

 `${event-properties}` or `${all-event-properties}`, for example: